paulconnor/APIM/gateway/Combined-Auth/README.md

 The different forms of authentication were required as internal and external consumers were authenticated differenly.

-The prospect was a payment aggregator looking to support Open Banking APIs
+The prospect was looking to support Open Banking APIs